python-microscopy/python-microscopy/doc/ModifyingPYMEAcquire.rst

 piezo that it should be at position x) way of talking to hardware.
 This is to aid future automation (we can save and restore the 'state' of the microscope / tell the microscope to assume a certain state, rather than making a number of imperative commands to each of the hardware components).
-This is still a work in progress, but new hardware should ideally support this way of doing things - see `PYME/Acquire/microscope.py`, and in particular the `StateHandler` code for more info.
+This is still a work in progress, but new hardware should ideally support this way of doing things - see :mod:`PYME.Acquire.microscope`, and in particular the :class:`PYME.Acquire.microscope.StateHandler` code for more info.

 Timing
 ======

-Timing is currently 'lazy' by default  - i.e. there is not tight synchronization between hardware movements and the camera, with the preferred approach being to generate and save a timestamped event (`PYME/Acquire/eventLog.py` - although this still needs documentation) for any hardware motion and compare this to frame timestamps in post-processing (currently inferred from a start time and frame rate, but ideally provided directly from the camera in the future - both Andor and Hamamatsu cameras support hardware timestamps, although these are not supported in our current software).
+Timing is currently 'lazy' by default  - i.e. there is not tight synchronization between hardware movements and the camera, with the preferred approach being to generate and save a timestamped event (:mod:`PYME.Acquire.eventLog` - although this still needs documentation) for any hardware motion and compare this to frame timestamps in post-processing (currently inferred from a start time and frame rate, but ideally provided directly from the camera in the future - both Andor and Hamamatsu cameras support hardware timestamps, although these are not supported in our current software).